STUDENTS Policy

 A “relative caregiver” is

-to provide an affidavit attesting that the student lives with the relative
+an affidavit attesting that the student lives with the relative caregiver and

 A relative caregiver acting